 25. Decide what is “good work” for you, and resist the urge to socialize it to get everyone’s approval.
 While the product of your work may ultimately be public, your own moment-to-moment interaction with that work is life, and is fiercely private.
 Every night when the lights go out and we’re all ultimately alone, those well-intentioned people that love you are somewhere being forced to confront their own work, and their own insecurities, hopes, frustrations, and dreams.
 And you with yours.

 26. Prioritize endlessly.
 It’s not always easy to see that X will cause Y. As things change, don’t be afraid to let go of things that no longer fit.

 27. Admit when you’re wrong.

 28. I’m your teacher for life.
 If you ever need me, find me.

 29. Don’t oversimplify what’s complex; don’t over-think what’s simple.

 30. Try to align your behavior with your belief system and not the other way around.

-Image attribution flickr user woodleywonderworks; 30 Things To Tell Students You’ll Never See Again
+This post is republished from a 2014 post; Image attribution flickr user woodleywonderworks; 30 Things To Tell Students You’ll Never See Again